qmbates/tutorial/more-tableau.md

 <img width="99%" alt="dateparse" src="https://github.com/user-attachments/assets/a5edda63-64f6-41b3-b86d-e560d242914f" />

-you have created a new timestamp field that is usable by Tableau. let's see what it can do.
+you have created a new timestamp field that is usable by Tableau. let's see what it can do with an example.

+* go back to the **Sheet 1** tab.

+* put the `artist` field up into the **Rows** bar. filter to a specific artist.

+* put our new `timestamp` field into the **Columns** bar. a new graph will populate!

+* when you put `timestamp` into **Columns**, it will automatically select **YEAR** as the format. change the format to **Exact Date** instead.

+this graph shows us each instance that we listened to our selected artist.

+we can take it a step further and create a more tangible visualization that shows how our listening trended over time.

+* add the `ms played` field to the **Rows** bar.

+* in the menu for `ms played`, go down to **Quick Table Calculation** and select **Running Total**.

+voila! now we have a chart that displays our listening trends for the chosen artist. the sharper the incline, the more we were listening to that artist over that period of time.